Sleep talking — What am I saying?

 For the past two weeks, my roommate has been noticing that I talk in my sleep.
 It's not that it bothers him, because he's usually up at night anyway, but it bothers me.
 I wonder what I say while I am unaware (he never seems to remember) and I wonder why I just started doing this.
 Things were quiet around here first semester.
 Is this kind of thing stress-related?
 (I've got plenty of that recently...)
 Is it random?
 Am I losing my mind?

 Whether you’re singing opera, rambling about the weather, or speaking a mystery tongue, the exact causes of sleep talking can be difficult to pinpoint.
-Formally known as somniloquy, sleep talking is considered a parasomnia — a fancy word for all the odd or abnormal things we do in our sleep (excluding sleep apnea).
-Certain factors such as stress, lack of sleep, daytime drowsiness, depression, alcohol and fever are thought to be common catalysts for sleep talking episodes.
-The good news is that this condition is often short-lived for many people.
-Next steps may involve talking with your roommate and adjusting a few lifestyle behaviors in your day-to-day to reduce your nighttime noisemaking (see I’m an “over-active” sleeper — Help! for suggestions).
+Somniloquy, a technical term for sleep talking, is considered a parasomnia.
+This is a classification for abnormal behaviors folks do or experience in their sleep (excluding sleep apnea).
+Certain factors such as stress, lack of sleep, daytime drowsiness, depression, alcohol, and fever are thought to be common catalysts for sleep talking episodes.
+For many, this condition is often short-lived.
+Next steps may involve talking with your roommate and adjusting a few lifestyle behaviors in your day-to-day to reduce your nighttime noisemaking.

 - Sleep terrors

 - Substance abuse

 List adapted from the National Sleep Foundation.